 Stable value funds are only available within an employer-sponsored deferred compensation or retirement savings plan.
 Stable value has been a staple of many plans since the late 1970's.
-Plan types include, but are not limited to: 401(k), profit sharing, money purchase and Governmental 457 plans.
+Plan types include, but are not limited to: 401(k), profit sharing, money purchase, 457 and some 529 education savings and healthcare savings plans.
 It is important to note that stable value funds cannot accept investments directly from individuals.
 This means that while individuals may select a stable value fund as an investment option through various retirement plans, they cannot invest in a stable value fund directly through an investment broker or adviser.